Motion made, and Question proposed, That this House do now adjourn.—(Jeremy Quin.)

 I pay tribute again to my hon.
 Friend the Member for Brighton, Kemptown for his courage and bravery and the message that it sends.
 I hope the Minister will have some hopeful words for us about the situation in the UK.
 I want to end by thanking all the organisations that do so much to support our APPG’s work, including the Terrence Higgins Trust, the National AIDS Trust, the International HIV/AIDS Alliance, STOPAIDS, Youth Stop AIDS, the British Association for Sexual Health and HIV and so many more.
 I thank all the organisations that are active in our communities and, I am sorry to say, are filling the gaps left by cuts to provision.
 They are out there making the case, supporting people living with HIV and taking us all down the road to ending this epidemic by 2030.

-I would like to commend my hon.
+I would like to commend all those who have spoken, and particularly my hon.
 Friend the Member for Brighton, Kemptown (Lloyd Russell-Moyle) for his bravery in speaking out in this place.
 I am sure his speech will be heard around the country.

 I was careful, but before I had my children, I had an HIV test.
 The results took an agonising two weeks.
 I was fine.
 I know that people diagnosed with HIV now live long and healthy lives with the treatment currently available, but I hear anecdotally that, because of that, some people are not being sufficiently careful with their health.
 Two weeks ago, I took the test again in my local hospital, having been asked to do so as part of the campaign.
 It now takes two minutes—you get the result immediately.
 Nobody needs to risk contracting HIV, but if anybody does, I recommend that they spend those two minutes to save their lives and those of their loved ones.